Table Of Contents

 The vulnerabilities discussed in this post affect web applications, API services, mobile applications, desktop applications and web servers.
 These vulnerabilities usually go undetected with automated security scanners and require careful research by security researchers.
 A well-scoped security audit or penetration testing of software applications helps detect these types of vulnerabilities.

 Perhaps the biggest threat related to authorization is the employees misusing their assigned privileges.
 These users are categorized as insider threats in cybersecurity terminology.
 Proper privilege access management with continuous monitoring of authorized actions is important to counter insider threats.
-Teleport, an open-source unified access plane, offers modern privilege access management capabilities to counter insider threats related to cloud infrastructure access.
+Teleport, an open-source unified access platform, offers modern privilege access management capabilities to counter insider threats related to cloud infrastructure access.
 Learn how Teleport works.